LuizWStoeberl/LuizWStoeberl/README.md

 * 💻 Interested in Web and Mobile Development
 * ☁️ Interested in Cloud and Data Analytics
 * 🌱 Currently improving my skills in programming, data and cloud technologies
-* 🚀 Looking for opportunities to grow as a developer and work on real-world projects
+* 🚀 Looking for opportunities to grow as a developer

 ---